Isaaker/archerysimulator/docs/documentation/auth0.md

 This method has been created as a double layer of security to avoid that if the access to the old email is lost, it can be changed in order to regain access to the account.

+!!! warning
-**For this method it is mandatory to have the recovery code that was sent to you when you created your account, this code is unalterable and will only be changed after you have used it.
+    For this method it is mandatory to have the recovery code that was sent to you when you created your account, this code is unalterable and will only be changed after you have used it.
 The password is not valid!!!**

 **What happens?**